manusrn/Docker-Download-ESA-Sentinel-Data/README.md

 # Webpage

-The webpage is build with PHP, all the process are execute from the PHP files.
+The webpage is build with PHP, all the process are executed from the PHP files.
 The comments in the php files explain how the webpage works.

 ## Access the webpage :